Last call: Norway

-Out of the 429 counties of Norway, almost 50% have established a closing time or "last call" at 2 a.m.
-Only 1 in 7 counties serves drinks until the maximum allowance at 3 a.m.
+Out of the 357 municipalities of Norway, almost 50% have established a closing time or "last call" at 2 a.m.
+Only 1 in 7 municipalities serves drinks until the maximum allowance at 3 a.m.
 That is a major decrease over the last few years because of the government's belief that reduced drinking hours equal less fighting, noise, disturbance, etc.

 Sweden

 In Sweden, explicit last calls do not take place, as it would violate a political principle not to encourage people to drink more.
 The latest allowed closing time of bars and restaurant is decided by the municipality but regulated by national laws and rules.
 The standard latest time is 1 a.m.
 But in many cities a later time can be allowed on some conditions, like high security and staff educated in responsible serving of alcohol.
 In some of the largest cities, a closing time as late as 5 a.m. occurs.
 During the coronavirus pandemic 2020-2021 the alcohol law was used to limit the number of visitors to bars and restaurants (only for those serving alcohol) by setting the closing time to 8 p.m.